spatie/laravel-webhook-client/README.md

 }
 ```

-`WebhookConfig` is a value object that lets you easily pull up the config (containing the header name that contains the signature and the secret) for the webhook request.
+`WebhookConfig` is a data transfer object that lets you easily pull up the config (containing the header name that contains the signature and the secret) for the webhook request.

 After creating your own `SignatureValidator` you must register it in the `signature_validator` in the `webhook-client` config file.